 Create a new table #CUSTSHIPFMCTRYPROFILE and insert the FOCALENTITY and the all the SHIP_FM_COUNTRY values from the #TRADEINNEWGEO from the lookback period (i.e. TRANS_DATE between @LOOKBACKPERIODSTART and @LOOKBACKPERIODEND).
 This table will hold the historical ship from country profile for all customers.

-Compare the SHIP_FM_COUNTRY in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWSHIPFMCOUNTRY to 1.
+Compare all country codes separated by a backslash (“\”) contained in SHIP_FM_COUNTRY in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWSHIPFMCOUNTRY to 1.
 In case there is a match, set it to 0.

 Create a new table #CUSTSHIPTOCTRYPROFILE and insert the FOCALENTITY and the all the SHIP_TO_COUNTRY values from the #TRADEINNEWGEO from the lookback period (i.e. TRANS_DATE between @LOOKBACKPERIODSTART and @LOOKBACKPERIODEND).
 This table will hold the historical ship to country profile for customers

-Compare the SHIP_TO_COUNTRY in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWSHIPTOCOUNTRY to 1.
+Compare all country codes separated by a backslash (“\”) contained in SHIP_TO_COUNTRY in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWSHIPTOCOUNTRY to 1.
 In case there is a match, set it to 0.

 Create a new table #CURRTRADEINNEWGEO and insert the FOCALENTITY and the all the COUNTRY_ORIG values from the #TRADEINNEWGEO from the lookback period (i.e. TRANS_DATE between @LOOKBACKPERIODSTART and @LOOKBACKPERIODEND).
 This table will hold the historical origin country profile for customers

-Compare the COUNTRY_ORIG in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWORIGCOUNTRY to 1.
+Compare all country codes separated by a backslash (“\”) contained in COUNTRY_ORIG in the #CURRTRADEINNEWGEO and the #CUSTSHIPFMCTRYPROFILE for each FOCALENTITY and if there is no match and set the flag NEWORIGCOUNTRY to 1.
 In case there is a match, set it to 0.

 Note: in steps 7, 9 and 11, no flags are set if the respective county field has the value ‘ZZ’ or is NULL.